Flexible-User-Experience/verifactu-php-bundle/README.md

 ## Disclaimer

 This Symfony bundle is provided without a responsible declaration, as it is **not** an Invoicing Computer System ("Sistema Informático de Facturación" or "SIF" as known reference in Spain's law).
-This is a third-party tool to integrate your SIF with Veri*Factu API.
+This is a third-party tool to integrate into your SIF with Veri*Factu API.
 It is **your responsibility** to audit its code and use it in accordance with the applicable regulations.

 For more information, see [Artículo 13 del RD 1007/2023](https://www.boe.es/buscar/act.php?id=BOE-A-2023-24840#a1-5).